tu-darmstadt-ros-pkg/dynamixel_ros_control/README.md

 * **🟠 Orange** - The software E‑Stop is engaged.
 All motion commands are suppressed, ensuring the robot cannot move
 * **🔵 Blue** – Hardware interface is **active**, and motors are **torqued on** (controllers can command the joints)
 * **🟢 Green** – Hardware interface is **active**, but motors are **torqued off** (safe for manual movement)

+### Mimic Joints

+If a mimicked joint is part of the controlled joints, the hardware interface automatically creates state interfaces for all of its mimic joints.
+Their position and velocity are computed from the mimicked joint using the URDF-defined multiplier and offset.

 ### Transmission Support